ortus-docs/coldbox-docs/request_context/what_can_i_do_with_it.md

 * So much more.

-### Most Commonly Used Methods
+## Most Commonly Used Methods

-Below you can see a listing of the mostly used methods in the request context object:
+Below you can see a listing of the mostly used methods in the request context object.
+Please note that when interacting with a collection you usually have an equal **private** collection method.

 * *buildLink()* : Build a link in SES or non SES mode for you with tons of nice abstractions.
 * *clearCollection()* : Clears the entire collection